C2 pedicle screw insertion

 2. Preoperative evaluation

-A preoperative CT image must be evaluated to determine if this screw is possible.
+A preoperative CT image must be evaluated to determine if this screw can be used.
 Some patients have a pedicle that is too small to accept such a screw.

 3. Screw entry point

-The pedicle screw starts more cranially than the pars screw and it is directed medially.
+The pedicle screw starts more cranially than the pars screw and is directed medially.

 To find the starting point for the pedicle screw, draw a line along the cranial leading edge of the C2 lamina (1).